 It cannot be stressed enough how important it is to make executive decisions while tracking.
 If you think it could sound better, it’s best to stop recording and set things up so the sound source is being captured properly.
 It’s true that we have many post-processing tools in the modern age that can help make a poor recording sound better during a mixing session.
 But it’s also true that these same tools can make a good recording sound great if the recording engineer is diligent.

 If you find yourself saying “they can fix it in the mix”, get comfortable with starting over to get things right and to make the life of the mixing engineer easier.

-The other common mistake that comes up during a recording session is when the engineer and artist are concentrating too much on a single instrument rather than thinking of how the whole song needs to fit together.
+The other common mistake that comes up during a recording session is when the engineer and artist are concentrating too much on a single instrument rather than thinking of how all the elements of the song fit together.

-Don’t wait until the mixing phase to decide which instruments you want up front, and which ones you want to sound further away in the production.
-Commit to the aesthetic of depth while you’re tracking the instruments, and incorporate the placement of your microphones as such.
+Don’t wait until the mixing phase to decide which instruments you want to feature up front and which you want to sound further away in the production.
+Commit to the aesthetic of depth while you’re tracking the instruments, and incorporate the placement of your microphones to reflect this choice.
 Get the microphone within a few inches of the vocalist’s mouth – or get a microphone grill right into the cone of an amp – if you want these sounds to be very close-sounding.
 Pull microphones several inches away when you want the instruments to seem further back.
 Don’t be afraid to try moving the microphones several feet back if needed.

 You’re not considering the big picture if you find yourself saying “We’ll put some reverb or delay on it later”.

 Stereo width should also be considered during the tracking stage.
 Consider how wide you want things to be before mixing, instead of just relying on the mixing engineer to pan things around and use stereo exciters.
 Use stereo microphone techniques when you want to capture the size of the space that you’re recording in.